January 22, 2025

 MPOE Room Meaning

 An MPOE room (Main Point of Entry) is a dedicated area in a building where telecommunication services enter the premises.
-This space serves as the main hub for the building’s connection to the outside network infrastructure such as telephone lines and internet services.
+This space serves as the central hub for the building’s connection to the outside network infrastructure, such as telephone lines and internet services.

 Features of MPOE Room: